History

 General History sites

-Economic History Service http://eh.net/ has a listing of reviews of significant work in twentieth-century economic history, at http://eh.net/project2000/ This includes reviews of Karl Polanyi's The Great Transformation: The Political and Economic, Origins of Our TimeFernand Braudel's Civilization and Capitalism, 15th-18th Century Time and Joseph A. Schumpeter'sCapitalism, Socialism and Democracy.
-The EHS site also has many book reviews at http://eh.net/bookreviews/ Some books reviewed include Business History and Business Culture by Godley, Andrew and Oliver M. Westall The Evolution of International Business: An Introduction by Jones, Geoffrey Economic Growth and Change: National and Regional Patterns of Convergence and Divergence by Adams, John and Francesco Pigliaru, editors and Taking the Risk out of Democracy: Corporate Propaganda Versus Freedom and Liberty by Carey, Alex
+Economic History Service http://eh.net/ has many book reviews at http://eh.net/bookreviews/ Some books reviewed include Business History and Business Culture by Godley, Andrew and Oliver M. Westall The Evolution of International Business: An Introduction by Jones, Geoffrey Economic Growth and Change: National and Regional Patterns of Convergence and Divergence by Adams, John and Francesco Pigliaru, editors and Taking the Risk out of Democracy: Corporate Propaganda Versus Freedom and Liberty by Carey, Alex

 Emayzine http://www.emayzine.com/ some brief lectures on world history.
 Click on the lectures pages.
 From Eric Meyer at Victory Valley College.
 See http://www.vvc.edu/academic/history/faculty.htm. for the history faculty page.